-aiochan.channel.select (\chan\ops, priority=False, default=None, cb=None, loop=None) Asynchronously completes at most one operation in chan\ops
+aiochan.channel.select(chan_ops, priority=False, default=None, cb=None, loop=None) Asynchronously completes at most one operation in chan_ops

-- chan\ops operations, each is either a channel in which a get operation is attempted, or a tuple (chan, val) in which a put operation is attempted. - priority if True, the operations will be tried serially, else the order is random - default if not None, do not queue the operations if they cannot be completed immediately, instead return a future containing SelectResult(val=default, chan=None). - cb - - loop asyncio loop to run on aiochan.channel.merge (\inputs, out=None, buffer=None, buffer\size=None, close=True) Merge the elements of the input channels into a single channel containing the individual values from the inputs.
+- chan_ops operations, each is either a channel in which a get operation is attempted, or a tuple (chan, val) in which a put operation is attempted. - priority if True, the operations will be tried serially, else the order is random - default if not None, do not queue the operations if they cannot be completed immediately, instead return a future containing SelectResult(val=default, chan=None). - cb - - loop asyncio loop to run on aiochan.channel.merge(inputs, out=None, close=True)

-Returns a function containing SelectResult(val=result, chan=succeeded\chan)
+Returns a function containing SelectResult(val=result, chan=succeeded_chan)